codegolf/snowflake/README.md

 # snowflake

-Random Snowflakes Generator Using &lt;200 Bytes of HTML and JavaScript.
+A random snowflake generator using < 200 bytes of HTML and JavaScript.

 Demo: https://rawgit.com/codegolf/snowflake/master/index.html